More on Life Insurance

 You may be able to take supplemental insurance with you if you leave your job

-As an employee benefit, the type and amount of supplemental life insurance coverage will vary based on your employer.
-Some employers will offer you a choice between additional term or whole life insurance.
-Some will allow you to add riders to your group life insurance policy.
+The type and amount of supplemental life insurance coverage varies based on your employer.
+Some employers offer a choice between additional term or whole life insurance.
+Some allow you to add riders to your group life insurance policy.
 For other businesses, voluntary life insurance may only refer to additional accidental death and dismemberment (AD&D) or burial insurance.

 Like your employer-sponsored group life insurance, it’s likely a supplemental policy will be guaranteed issue up to a certain amount.
-Over set coverage limits, which vary by company, you may need to provide more information to the insurer.
+However, if you’d like to add supplemental coverage that is greater than your employer’s set coverage limits, which vary by company, you may need to provide more information to the insurer.
 This could be as simple as sharing financial information with an underwriter, or you could be required to go through a full medical exam.

 The death benefit from group life insurance may also be taxable if it exceeds $50,000.
 And if you buy supplemental life insurance for your spouse or a dependent exceeding $2,000 in value, the entire death benefit amount could be subject to tax.
 It won’t cost you now but could cost your beneficiaries in the long run.

-Before you buy, make sure to find out whether the policy is portable, and compare the premiums of your supplemental policy against those of a private policy.
+Before you buy supplemental insurance through your employer, find out whether the policy is portable, and compare the premiums against those of a private policy.
 Some voluntary policies don’t have fixed premiums, meaning what you owe every month could increase as you age.

-Getting voluntary life insurance coverage through your employer isn’t the right choice for everyone.
+If you don’t fit into one of the above scenarios, getting voluntary life insurance coverage through your employer likely isn’t the best choice for you.
 If you want more coverage than your group policy offers, there are other ways to get what you need.

 For relatively small increases in coverage for yourself and your loved ones, like long-term-care or child coverage, you may be able to add a relevant rider to an existing life insurance policy.
 Some employer-paid life insurance and many private policies allow you to add a child rider and other coverage riders for free or for a small additional premium.